Roads That Kill, Drivers Who Kill

 But it also reminded me of a story in today’s New York Times about the deadly crash on the Taconic Parkway (in which the driver was subsequently reported to have a BAC twice the legal limit; before this, there was a grasping search to blame improper road design or poor signage).
 The story tries to insinuate that the parkway, designed in the 1920s, is no longer safe — the reason, of course, having less to do with the road itself than that drivers no longer feel compelled to drive the 55 mph speed limit (partially because it became a conduit for a sprawl-based commuter-shed).
 Curiously, though, the piece notes that the Taconic turns out to be safer than comparison roads, thereby somewhat deflating the sense of urgency that this is a road in need of serious examination.

 And yet, after the crash, officials put up additional “wrong way” signs at the particular intersection where the driver joined the highway.
 A natural response, perhaps, but one done more out of reflex (the “accident black spot” approach) than thought: What about all the other entrances?
 Given that the driver drove for several minutes, clearly against the flow of traffic, what would another ‘wrong way’ sign have done?
 The point here is that road engineering can only get us so far in reducing deaths; driver behavior matters.

 This entry was posted on Tuesday, August 18th, 2009 at 2:05 pm and is filed under Risk, Roads, Traffic Engineering, Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.